 Julian Bashir: It's Julian, now, mother.
 The boy Jules died in that hospital.

-To clarify, Bashir had been genetically modified by his parents to be smarter, a decision that he had to hide for the rest of his life.
+To clarify, Bashir had been genetically modified by his parents to be smarter after being born with a mental impairment, a decision that he had to hide for the rest of his life.
 In this case, he sounded regretful, but Julian was never portrayed as a bad person compared to Jules.
 He never goes back to his old name.
 Except in one of the Expanded Universe novels, in which an alien MacGuffin undoes the modification.

 Ezri does the same thing when she is confused with Jadzia.
 However, in this situation, it is entirely justified, as Ezri is a different person, who happens to carry the same symbiont.

 In "Hard Time", Chief O'Brien has the memories of being imprisoned for twenty years implanted in his mind.
 He can't cope with it, and when Bashir finds him he's pointing a phaser under his chin.

 O'Brien: I'm not your friend!
 The O'Brien that was your friend died in that cell!

 A real life instance of this occurs in the reality show Tattoo Nightmares.
 Jasmine gets a client with a dainty tribal tattoo on the small of his back (i.e., a "tramp stamp").
 He explains that he got this tattoo "for a girl who is no longer in my life."
 While Jas works on his coverup, he elaborates: he is a transman, and the "girl" no longer in his life is himself, pre-transition.

 In the Pink FloydRock OperaThe Wall, after Pink's Freak Out when his wife leaves him, he is forced back on stage to perform - but emerges as a neo-Nazi, and announces his change by claiming to be a new person: